Relintai/pandemonium_engine_docs/community/contributing/pr_workflow.md

 `godot` folder (which you can move around if you want, the relevant metadata is hidden in its `.git` subfolder).

+Note:
-.. note:: *Branch it, pull it, code it, stage it, commit, push it, rebase
+ *Branch it, pull it, code it, stage it, commit, push it, rebase
           it... technologic.*

           This bad take on Daft Punk's *Technologic* shows the general